Hatfield South Urban Race

 From the North: exit the A1(M) at junction 3 and turn left at the roundabout onto the A1001 (signposted Welham Green and University).
 After 400m, at the second set of lights turn left (signposted to The Forum).
 The car park is 75m on the right.

-From A414 (North Orbital Road) for M25 (West) and M1: proceed to the A1(M) junction 3 roundabout and turn right onto the A1001 (signposted Welham Green and University).
-After 400m, at the second set of lights turn left (signposted to The Forum).
+From A414 (North Orbital Road) from M25 (West) and M1: proceed to the A1(M) junction 3 roundabout and turn right onto the A1001 (signposted Welham Green and University).
+After 400m, at the second set of lights, turn left (signposted to The Forum).
 The car park is 75m on the right.

 Parking Parking is free of charge and will be at the university multi-storey car park in Roehyde Way, Hatfield AL10 9EJ.
 This is 150m S of the Event Centre.